timzhou99/freetix-app/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
     * It's a middleware for Node.js so it is very flexible to be used in an Express-based web app.
-* (5 points) Automated functional testing for all of my routes
+* (5 points) Automated eslint with gulp
-    * Will be using Selenium and Python to run all my tests
+    * Will be using gulp to automate work tests
-    * Each test run will register and login a user; create, modify, and delete an event; and purchase and cancel a ticket.
+    * Eslint will run everytime a file change is detected in the directory.
 * (2 points) Implement qrcode module for server side functions
     * will generate a QR code image for every ticket created (associated with the ticket ID)
     * this will be helpful in future releases of the web app to "check people into an event"